phug-php/website/doc/en/alternatives.md

 # Alternatives

-It exists alternative way to get pug templates with a PHP back-end.
+It exists alternative ways to get pug templates with a PHP back-end.

 ## V8Js